legend-exp/CAGE/controls/README.md

   This will display a list of all "endpoints" in the database, i.e. "columns" in the table that are written to if their subsystem (typically the CAGE RPi or MJ60 RPi) is active.

   ```
-  select value_cal, timestamp from numeric_data where endpoint_name = 'mj60_baseline' and timestamp > '2020-01-30T00:00';
+  SELECT value_cal, timestamp FROM numeric_data WHERE endpoint_name = 'mj60_baseline'
+  AND timestamp > '2020-01-30T00:00';
   ```

   This can be modified to includ a date range (two `and` statments).
 To display a plot with Metabase, change "Visualization" from Table (the default) to Line and set the appropriate X and Y axes.

   ```
-  SELECT value_cal, timestamp, timestamp at time zone 'gmt' at time zone 'pst' as time FROM numeric_data WHERE endpoint_name='cage_topHat_temp' AND timestamp>'2020-01-30T00:00';
+  SELECT value_cal, timestamp, timestamp at time zone 'gmt' at time zone 'pst' as time
+  FROM numeric_data WHERE endpoint_name='cage_topHat_temp' AND timestamp>'2020-01-30T00:00';
   ```

   By default, `timestamp` is in GMT time.
 This statement converts the timestamp to Pacific Standard Time.